aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-epub/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to EPUB?</h2>

+MBOX is a popular file format used to store emails.
+It is widely used by many email clients such as Mozilla Thunderbird, Apple Mail, and Microsoft Outlook.
+EPUB is an open standard format for digital books and publications.
+It is supported by many e-book readers and other devices.
+Converting MBOX to EPUB can help to make the emails more accessible and readable on different devices.

-For a Python developer, who is trying to add a MBOX to EPUB conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EPUB format.
+<h2>How Aspose.Total Helps for MBOX to EPUB Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word EPUB format.
+This makes the conversion process easy and efficient using Python.

 {{% /blocks/products/pf/feature-page-summary %}}